 Grade is a word pathologists use to describe how different the tumour cells look or behavior compared to normal cells in that same location of the body.
 Pathologists separate GISTs into two grades, low and high, based on the percentage of tumour cells that are in the process of dividing to create new tumour cells.

 Mitosis is the cellular process by which cells divide and dividing cells have a unique look that helps pathologists recognize them.
 Cells that are in the process of dividing are called mitotic figures.
 Your pathologist will determine the grade of your tumour by counting the number of mitotic figures in a microscopic area measuring 5 millimetres by 5 millimetres.
 Using this measurement, low-grade tumours have no more than 5 mitotic figures while high-grade tumours have more than 5 mitotic figures.

 Your pathologist will measure the tumour after it has been removed from your body and the largest dimension is typically included in the report.
 For example, if the tumour measures 5.0 cm by 3.2 cm by 1.1 cm, the report may describe the tumour size as 5.0 cm in the greatest dimension.
 The tumour size is important because it is used in the risk assessment score (see below).

 Stomach GISTs make up more than half (approximately 70%) of gastrointestinal tract GISTs and are associated with a more favourable outcome compared to tumours of the same size that start in the small intestine or rectum.

-Most GISTs start in the muscular wall of the gastrointestinal tract although they can grow towards the inner surface (mucosa) or outer surface (serosa) of the organ.
-Tumours that extend into the mucosa are more likely to spread to other parts of the body than those that are limited to the muscular wall.
+Most GISTs start in the muscular wall of the gastrointestinal tract although they can grow towards the mucosa or serosa of the organ.
+Tumours that extend into the mucosa are more likely to spread to other parts of the body than those that are only found in the muscular wall.